sungcheolkim78/chatbot-medical/README.md

 ### 1. Integration of Unified Clinical Vocabulary Embeddings (ClinVec)

 The current chatbot system's single-document knowledge base presents a significant limitation in handling multiple medical publications effectively.
-To address this, we propose a hierarchical retrieval architecture that leverages Unified Clinical Vocabulary Embeddings (UCVE) through two distinct approaches: document-level and chunk-level retrieval methods.
+To address this, we propose a hierarchical retrieval architecture that leverages Unified Clinical Vocabulary Embeddings (ClinVec) through two distinct approaches: document-level and chunk-level retrieval methods.
 You can find the details [here](docs/clinvec.md).

 ### 2. Prompt engineering through continuous evaluation pipeline